RamWire/NinaSelectionView/README.md

 # NinaSelectionView
-An easy way to choose your selection by NinaSelectionView.
+A dramatic way to select your buttons by NinaSelectionView.